BONES OF THE DEAD (TRE VARV MOTSOLS)

 Book 1 in the Edda Chronicles

-Meet Edda Erlenstam who will, like a female Indiana Jones, traverse the remotest regions of 1930-40s Sweden on her mission to unearth ancient artifacts, uncover archaic legends and explore deeply held beliefs of mythology and witchcraft across the series.
+Meet Edda Erlenstam who will, much like a female Indiana Jones, traverse the remotest regions of 1920-40s Sweden on her mission to unearth ancient artifacts and uncover archaic folk legends across the series.

-Edda’s pursuit of the grimoire soon stirs up old enmities, which leads to a life-or-death pursuit across the moors of Jämtland for Edda and her beau, Dr Jonas Tomner, as they realise that they are not the only ones searching for the book.
+Edda’s relentless pursuit of the grimoire soon arouses hostility in the isolated Jämtland villages, escalating into terrifying acts of violence.
+As Edda and her beau, Dr Jonas Tomner, realise that they are not the only ones searching for the book they end up in a life-or-death pursuit across the moors and through the deep forests.

-At the same time, Edda begins to experience strange phenomena – dizziness, hallucinations and waking nightmares – and she starts to wonder if those are the side effects of the new sleeping draughts she is taking to combat her insomnia, or if there is perhaps some truth to the ancient legends of black magic and mysterious powers after all?
+At the same time, Edda begins to experience strange phenomena – dizziness, hallucinations, and waking nightmares – and she starts to wonder if those are the side effects of the new sleeping draughts Dr Tomner has given her against her insomnia, or if there is perhaps some truth to the ancient legends of black magic and mysterious creatures after all?

 BONES OF THE DEAD is a spellbinding and eerie historical suspense debut steeped in Nordic folklore and the dark arts, with a plucky heroine one will not soon forget.